cysouw/diathesis/text/c04_reflexive.md

 ### [ ND | Nd ] Self-inflicting dative reflexive {#sec:reflexive-self-dative}

-Verbs with a dative argument (see Section X) can often be used reflexively, although such usage often has a rather poetic or humorous touch to it [@Next a-c].
+Verbs with a dative argument (see Section X) can often be used reflexively, although such usage often has a rather poetic or humorous touch to it [@next a-c].
 The verbs listed here can surely be extended when (even) more poetic freedom is allowed.
-However, this construction does not appear to be very frequent.^[The accusative *einen Augenblick* in [@Next c] is not a governed argument, but a temporal quantified object, see [@sec:case-quantified-objects].]
+However, this construction does not appear to be very frequent.^[The accusative *einen Augenblick* in [@next c] is not a governed argument, but a temporal quantified object, see [@sec:case-quantified-objects].]

 :::ex
 a.
 Ich begegne mir selbst mit größter Achtung.